The OSL Making of an Ironman

 I got off with a lesser sentence and had to wear a hard back brace for a couple months.
 I felt like a turtle.
 Kids teased me.
 That came to an end when I stepped to the school bully and dared him to punch me in the stomach, which he did, breaking his wrist.

-What a sight I must have been.
-The scrawny white nerd running the stairs and lifting weights and suffering through conditioning with hood rats and future NCAA and NBA players.
 Those were the days before dehydration and concussions were a thing.
+Admitting pain was weak; we sucked it up.
+I’m not saying that was a good thing, it was just what we were expected to do, so it was what we did.
 We practiced for weeks without seeing a basketball.
 Sprints, drills, and stairs in the late summer San Fernando Valley heat.
 More sprints.
+More stairs.
 If you threw up or passed out, you got cut.
 After a month of conditioning I was exhausted.
-My mom had to talk me into taking my uniform to school one last day before I quit.
-That was the day someone taped the roster to the trophy case just inside the gym entrance.
+My mom talked me into taking my uniform to school one last day before I quit.
+That was the day.
+Someone had taped the final roster to the trophy case just inside the gym entrance.
 My name was on it.

 I wish my Opa could see how I took on challenges that made me stronger, how I drew inspiration from my ancestors and my mentors, and how I try to use everything in my own experience to help others.

 Whatever.
 The list goes on.
 Saving my then four-year-old daughter on a ski lift and tearing up my shoulder for the first of three rotator cuff repairs.
 Food poisoning.
-A lousy first marriage and a bunch of other crap that happens to everyone and isn’t worth mentioning.
+A lousy first marriage and a bunch of other crap that happens to everyone and isn’t even worth mentioning.

 TOMORROW IS PROMISED TO NO ONE